Neuromuscular Physiology and Neural Interfacing (N-squared) Laboratory!

 Category: Allgemein, News, Research, Social

-Our prestigues ERC Proof of Concept grant "PlayAgain" just started.
+Our prestigious ERC Proof of Concept grant "PlayAgain" just started.
 For this we are developing a minimally invasive neuromotor interface for children with paralyzed hands following pediatric stroke or hemispherotomy.
-Building on our discoveries of spared motor neuron activity in paralysis, we wil...
+Building on our discoveries of spared motor neuron activity in paralysis, we wi...

 Category: News, Research